-Imagine yourself as a Hindu or Muslim living in a part of the United States of America where Christian fundamentalism is very powerful.
-Suppose that despite being a US citizen, no one is willing to rent their house to you.
+Understanding Secularism Imagine yourself as a Hindu or Muslim living in a part of the United States of America where Christian fundamentalism is very powerful.
+Despite being a US citizen, no one is willing to rent their house to you.
 How would this make you feel?
 Would it not make you feel resentful?
-What if you decided to complain against this discrimination and were told to go back to India.
+What if you decided to complain against this discrimination and were told to go back to India?
 Would this not make you feel angry?
-Your anger could take two forms.
-First, you might react by saying that Christians should get the same treatment in places where Hindus and Muslims are in a majority.
+Your anger could take two forms First, you might react by saying that Christians should get the same treatment in places where Hindus and Muslims are in a majority.
 This is a form of retaliation.
 Or, you might take the view that there should be justice for all.
 You may fight, stating that no one should be discriminated against on grounds of their religious practices and beliefs.
 This statement rests on the assumption that all forms of domination related to religion should end.
 This is the essence of secularism.
-In this chapter, you will read more about what this means in the Indian context.

-History provides us with many examples of discrimination, exclusion and persecution on the grounds of religion.
-You may have read about how Jews were persecuted in Hitler's Germany and how several millions were killed.
-Now, however, the Jewish State of Israel treats its own Muslim and Christian minorities quite badly.
-In Saudi Arabia, non-Muslims are not allowed to build a temple, church etc., and nor can they gather in a public place for prayers.

-In all of the above examples, members of one religious community either persecute or discriminate against members of other religious communities.
+In this chapter, you will read more about what this means in the Indian context. · Re-read the introduction to this chapter.
+Why do you think retaliation is not the proper response to this problem?
+What would happen if different groups followed this path? examples of discrimination, exclusion and persecution on the grounds of religion.
+You may have read about how Jews were persecuted by Hitler in Germany and how several millions were killed.
+Now, however, the Jewish state of Israel treats its own Muslim and Christian minorities guite badly.
+In Saudi Arabia, non-Muslims are not allowed to build a temple, church etc. and nor can they gather in a public place for prayers In all of the above examples, members of one religious community either persecute or discriminate against members of other religious communities.
 These acts of discrimination take place more easily when one religion is given official recognition by the State at the expense of other religions.
-Clearly no one would wish to be discriminated against, because of their religion nor dominated by another religion.
-In India, can the State discriminate against citizens on the grounds of their religion?
+Clearly no one would wish to be discriminated against because of their religion nor dominated by another religion.
+In India can the State discriminate against a citizen on the grounds of their religion?
 What is Secularism?